RECLAIMING THE CIVIL SPACE FOR TRANSFORMATIVE GOVERNANCE AND POLITICAL CHANGE IN NIGERIA

-True to its national spirit, the Social Action has convened us to discuss a theme of national and most -timely importance, “State Repression and Shrinking Civic Space in Nigeria” a topic choice for which the Programme Department ought to be congratulated.
+True to its national spirit, the Alone has convened us to discuss a theme of national and most -timely importance, “State Repression and Shrinking Civic Space in Nigeria” a topic choice for which the Programme Department ought to be congratulated.
 Today, many Nigerians and the international community observe that representative democracy is in crisis, and note a decline of confidence in public institutions.
 It is within the overall context of this camp meeting I was invited to deliver this keynote address which to my mind, underscores the fact that is a crisis our democracy.
 If there is, how does it manifest itself in the different geo-political zones of the Country?
 Furthermore, can we say something about the capacity of Nigeria’s democracy that may be pertinent beyond those differences?
 These are, of course, vast questions on which I want to offer some very general reflections.

 To begin with, let me ask: is there State Repression?
 If there is, is it shrinking the Civic Space?
 If it is, how does it manifest itself across the country?
 Furthermore, it may be, and I will argue this that democracy itself is intrinsically characterized by perpetual tensions that are both worrisome and a testimony to its best qualities and indeed, strongest capacity.
 All through the conversations at the opening ceremony yesterday, we listened to several speeches that highlighted various aspects of the crises.
 Deep concerns have been expressed in many of them.
 Fortunately, deep concern is not despair.
 In this present-day world, haunted by the ills of war, domestic and international violence, social inequality and environmental damage, what I will say will strike a note of cautious optimism among those justified concerns about the civic space in Nigeria.